Singapore Airlines

 We handled the main profit-driving unit within SQ, the commercial booking online experience.
 And with any airline, there are multiple facets of the online booking experience.

-My role as a strategist within the team involvestaking on multiple roles within the project.
-The scope of the roles I have undertook are listed below:
+My role as a strategist within the team involved taking on multiple roles within the project.
+The scope of the roles I have undertook are listed but not limited to those highlighted below:

 Within the team, one of my roles was to figure out the best flow for users, based on the pain points that they face.
 At times, this also means making assumptions where user research cannot be conducted due to a multitude of reasons (short workaround, data sensitivity, data privacy)